Sam-Mina-engineer/Mina-Portfolio/README.md

 I also had the Xpert Learning assistant review the way I had the color gradient go down the page.
 I took my color gradient issue to office hours and Instructor Andrew Bautista showed me how to fix it.
 The CSS line: background-repeat: no-repeat; came from him.
 Added the other sections and a lot more trial and error with the CSS to get it to look right.
 Still working at it.
+I am still struggling to get my sections to line up height wise, so I put my code into the Xpert Learning Assistant and asked it what I was doing wrong.
+It caught a typo that I made.
+I wrote AbouMe instead of AboutMe.
+I used the CSS that I wrote for the previous challenge as a reminder on how to add responsiveness to the page for smaller screen sizes.
+I added the necessary elements only.
+I tested it on the browser using inspect and it responded to different sizes.
+CSS responsiveness was not a part of the previous challeng, but I had added it anyways.
+I looked at it again to remind myself how to do it.
+I considered adding border lines between the sections, but I don't want to clutter the page and make it look too busy.
+I kind of like the simple elegance of having the different items spaced out.